axibase/atsd/api/data/series/group.md

 "constraint": "max() < cpu_limit"
 ```

-When the expression is evaluated for the subgroup corresponding to entity `lp_group_1` the value of `cpu_limit` is 10.
+When the expression is evaluated for the subgroup corresponding to the entity `lp_group_3` the value of `cpu_limit` is 12.

-Each series also may store series numeric parameters in tags of series entity.
+Each series also may store numeric parameters in tags of series entity.
-This parameters are available in the `constraint` expression by tag name prepended by the prefix `entity.`.
+To refer these parameters in the `constraint` expression use tag name prepended by the `series.` prefix.

 #### Series Parameters Example